-While both the PGDP\C and the CPI-W focus on changes in the prices of consumer goods, the PGDP\C differs from the CPI-W in terms of the formula used for the computation and the scope of items covered.
-The PGDP\C formula allows for substitution between items, which tends to result in a lower annual rate of change when compared to the CPI-W. The difference in the scope of items covered tends to contribute less to systematic differences over time than the difference in the formula.
-Thus, all else equal, the average annual change in the PGDP\C contributes to the annual percentage change in the PGDP being lower than the annual percentage change in the CPI-W.
+While both the PGDP_C and the CPI-W focus on changes in the prices of consumer goods, the PGDP_C differs from the CPI-W in terms of the formula used for the computation and the scope of items covered.
+The PGDP_C formula allows for substitution between items, which tends to result in a lower annual rate of change when compared to the CPI-W. The difference in the scope of items covered tends to contribute less to systematic differences over time than the difference in the formula.
+Thus, all else equal, the average annual change in the PGDP_C contributes to the annual percentage change in the PGDP being lower than the annual percentage change in the CPI-W.

-When examining the historical data on the PGDP\C and the CPI-W, the more recent complete economic cycles provide a good basis for assessing the future relationship between the two price measures because the BLS provides the information necessary to produce a good approximation of the current CPI-W computation method from 1979 to the present.
-Over the last four complete economic cycles (40-year period from 1979 to 2019), the average annual growth rate for the adjusted PGDP\C was 2.75 percent, or 0.21 percentage point below the CPI-W growth rate of 2.96 percent.
-Over the last three complete economic cycles (29-year period from 1990 to 2019), the average annual growth rate for the adjusted PGDP\C was 1.93 percent, or 0.27 percentage point below the CPI-W growth rate of 2.20 percent.
-Over the last two complete economic cycles (18-year period from 2001 to 2019), the average annual growth rate for the adjusted PGDP\C was 1.81 percent, or 0.24 percentage point below the CPI-W growth rate of 2.05 percent.
-Over the most recently completed economic cycle from 2007 to 2019, the average annual growth rate for the adjusted PGDP\C was 1.53 percent, or 0.22 percentage point below the CPI-W growth rate of 1.75 percent.
+When examining the historical data on the PGDP_C and the CPI-W, the more recent complete economic cycles provide a good basis for assessing the future relationship between the two price measures because the BLS provides the information necessary to produce a good approximation of the current CPI-W computation method from 1979 to the present.
+Over the last four complete economic cycles (40-year period from 1979 to 2019), the average annual growth rate for the adjusted PGDP_C was 2.75 percent, or 0.21 percentage point below the CPI-W growth rate of 2.96 percent.
+Over the last three complete economic cycles (29-year period from 1990 to 2019), the average annual growth rate for the adjusted PGDP_C was 1.93 percent, or 0.27 percentage point below the CPI-W growth rate of 2.20 percent.
+Over the last two complete economic cycles (18-year period from 2001 to 2019), the average annual growth rate for the adjusted PGDP_C was 1.81 percent, or 0.24 percentage point below the CPI-W growth rate of 2.05 percent.
+Over the most recently completed economic cycle from 2007 to 2019, the average annual growth rate for the adjusted PGDP_C was 1.53 percent, or 0.22 percentage point below the CPI-W growth rate of 1.75 percent.

-The historical difference in the last two complete economic cycles between the PGDP\C and the CPI-W of 0.24 percentage point is similar to the difference between the CPI-U and the chained-CPI-U (C-CPI-U), as shown in Table 2.4.
-Like the PGDP\C, the C-CPI-U allows for substitution between items over time and tends to grow at a slower rate than the CPI-U. BLS has published monthly values for the C-CPI-U for each year beginning in January 2000.
-Final values are now available for 2019.
-The average annual growth rate in the C-CPI-U from the first quarter of 2000 to the fourth quarter of 2019 was 1.83 percent.
-Over the same period, the average annual growth rates in the PGDP\C, CPI-U, and CPI-W were approximately 1.82, 2.12, and 2.09 percent, respectively.
-The data suggest that over this period, the contribution of the difference in computational methods was about 0.29 percentage point (i.e., 2.12 - 1.83), and that the PGDP\C price differential (the difference between the growth rates of PGDP\C and CPI-W) was -0.27 percentage point (i.e., 1.82 - 2.09).
-OCACT believes that the difference of -0.27 may be somewhat low due to the unusually low inflation rate over the 2008-2019 period that may have limited the substitution between items over that time.
+The historical difference in the last two complete economic cycles between the PGDP_C and the CPI-W of 0.24 percentage point is similar to the difference between the CPI-U and the chained-CPI-U (C-CPI-U), as shown in Table 2.4.
+Like the PGDP_C, the C-CPI-U allows for substitution between items over time and tends to grow at a slower rate than the CPI-U. BLS has published monthly values for the C-CPI-U for each year beginning in January 2000.
+Final values for 2020 and interim values for 2021 are now available.36 The average annual growth rate in the C-CPI-U from the first quarter of 2000 to the fourth quarter of 2021 was 2.01 percent.
+Over the same period, the average annual growth rates in the PGDP_C, CPI-U, and CPI-W were approximately 1.96, 2.29, and 2.29 percent, respectively.
+The data suggest that over this period, the contribution of the difference in computational methods was about 0.28 percentage point (i.e., 2.29 - 2.01), and that the PGDP_C price differential (the difference between the growth rates of PGDP_C and CPI-W) was -0.33 percentage point (i.e., 1.96 - 2.29).37 OCACT believes that the PGDP_C price